-Whilst I specialise in working with adults, as a Clinical Psychologist, I am trained to doctorate level in the delivery of a variety of therapeutic approaches with different client groups, including children and adolescents, older adults, people with learning disabilities and adults with physical health problems.
+Although I specialise in working with adults and older adolescents, as a Clinical Psychologist, I am trained to doctorate level in the delivery of a variety of therapeutic approaches with different client groups, including children and adolescents, older adults, people with learning disabilities and adults with physical health problems.

 - BSc Psychology, University of the West of England

 - MSc Health Psychology, King’s College London

 - PG Cert, Evidence Based Psychological Treatment, University of Surrey